 We at Xpress are deeply saddened by the loss of local painter, sculptor and gallery owner Vadim Bora.

-An announcement was made this morning, by his studio, that the artist passed away following a massive stroke in late December.
-He was 56.
+The artist passed away on Jan.
+6, following a massive stroke in late December.
+He was 56 years old.

-A little bit about Bora, from his own website: “Unlimited in his ability to create in any media, Master Sculptor and painter Vadim Bora is owner and principal artist of Vadim Bora Galleries & Studio in Asheville, NC.
-Originally from the republic of North Ossetia in Russia’s Caucasus Mountains, Bora creates work that reflects the high standards found in classical and contemporary European techniques and traditions.”
+A little bit about Bora, from his own website: "Unlimited in his ability to create in any media, master sculptor and painter Vadim Bora is owner and principal artist of Vadim Bora Galleries & Studio in Asheville.
+Originally from the republic of North Ossetia in Russia's Caucasus Mountains, Bora creates work that reflects the high standards found in classical and contemporary European techniques and traditions."

 Bora's paintings are no less impressive, as anyone who stopped by his Battery Park studio (open since 1998) could attest.
 Round figures and equally soft landscapes in earth tones are both whimsical and folkloric.
 Religious themes — angels, clergy — are tempered with warm humanity; the most mundane events — picking apples, keeping chickens — are heightened to golden moments, the paintings seeming to glow from within.

-Vadim Bora leaves behind his wife, local food writer Constance Richards, and son, local artist Georgi Bora.
+Vadim Bora leaves behind his wife, local journalist and author Constance Richards, and son, local artist Georgi Bora.
 He will be greatly missed.